Skip to content

-It often happens seemingly overnight.
-One evening your baby settles normally — you put them down, walk out, and they drift off.
-The next evening, the moment you move towards the door, the screaming starts.
+Your baby is almost certainly going through a peak of separation anxiety — a developmental milestone, not a sleep problem, that typically appears around 8-10 months when they develop object permanence.
+It often happens seemingly overnight: one evening they settle normally, the next evening the screaming starts the moment you move towards the door.
 Full-bodied, desperate, terrified crying.
 You come back, they calm down.
 You try to leave again, and it starts all over.

 If this sounds familiar, your baby is almost certainly going through a peak of separation anxiety.
 And while it's one of the most emotionally draining experiences in early parenthood, it's also one of the most important signs of healthy brain development.